 In August of 1939, the Soviet Union and Nazi Germany finish up negations on a non-aggression dealio which leads to Germany invading Poland.
 This, in turn, starts World War II.
 After waiting for the agreed upon amount of time, in September of the same year, Soviet troops enter Poland, which is then split up between Germany and the USSR.

-Look how bloody happy Butt Nugget is.
+Look how bloody happy Stalin is.
 What an ass hole.

 The Winter War

 From 1939-40 the Russian-Finnish war happened, which I have to admit was something I didn’t know a lot about.
 Turns out that Russia had cracked the shits that Finland’s border was just 32km from Leningrad, which was a really important city to them, and wanted Finland to hand over a significant part of their land to just make Russia feel better.
 Finland was like “What are you talking about, it’s ours, no fucking way”, at which point Russia spat the dummy and invaded.

 Although Russia had a shit ton more soldiers and war machines than Finland that they threw at this effort, Finland still did really bloody well.
 In the end, Finland had to cede territory to the USSR, and that is present day Republic of Karelia, shown below in red.
 The long and the short of it is that Finland was one of the few countries Russia invaded that they didn’t capture and add to their Soviet collection.
 You go Finland!

 World War II